The Best Closing Gifts for Buyers in 2019

 Love on the Pet that Rules the Roost

 Homebuyers will get a surprise in the mail for months to come and it’ll be a great way for them to discover new products to enjoy.
-Best of all, whenever they talk about their crate goodies, their agent’s name will be on their lips.
+Best of all, whenever they talk about their crate goodies, their Realtor’s name will be on their lips.

 Clients will likely need to tell people in their life that they have moved and share their new address.
 Taking care of this for them is another way to ease the stress of the move.
 Ordering up some cute, personalized postcards is a sure-fire way to wow clients.
 Etsy offers custom moving postcards featuring family portraits or custom artwork of the new home.
 Agents should also be sure to stamp each postcard before giving them to the client to address.